 3. Extended Letter

-The student’s detailed description of the thesis project, including objectives, rationale, methods of approach, preliminary results (if any exist), and a bibliography of major references.
+The student’s detailed description of the thesis project, including objectives, rationale, methods, details of approach, preliminary results (if any exist), and a bibliography.
 The first use of any abbreviation or acronym should be preceded by the full name or description.
-This statement (not including the bibliography) should not exceed six single-spaced pages (12-point font).
-Please use a format similar to the format specified for grants submitted to the National Institutes of Health.
+This statement (not including the bibliography) should not exceed six single-spaced pages (12-point Arial font).
+Please use a proposal structure format similar to the format specified for grants submitted to the National Institutes of Health (NIH).
 This proposal should be written by the applicant and submission of this document will serve as verification that it has been written by the student.

 5. Research Abstract

 Submit a titled abstract of approximately 200 words concerning your proposed research plan.

 Unofficial copies should be scanned and uploaded along with the application.
 Arrange to have official hard copies sent to the PhRMA Foundation at 950 F Street, NW, Suite 300, Washington, DC 20004 by September 15th.
 Without these transcripts, the application will be considered incomplete.
 Do not upload secure PDFs.